How to Prevent Human Error in Workplace

 The work environment should be made as comfortable as possible.
 Workers should receive appropriate supervision and be able to get assistance if needed.
 Distractions and interruptions should be minimised or eliminated where possible.

-Avoid Human Error with Health and Safety Training
+Reduce Human Error with Safety Training

 About the author(s)